vapinedo/JavasScript-DesignPatterns/readme.md

-# Design patterns applied on JavaScript
+# Learning JavaScript Design Patterns
-## Patterns reviewed

-1. Factory
-2. Observer
+Patterns taken from book as same name, by Addy Osmani